ljwagerfield/ljwagerfield.github.io/customer-discovery.md

     -   Customer lifestyle: how much opportunity is there for a solution?

-    -   Customer types

-        -   Potential chain of people who must buy-in to the product before the 'decision maker' allows the sale.
-Defined in 'The Four Steps...'
+    -   Customer types: chain of people influencing the conversion.

 -   **You are done when:**